 - 8. This project was reviewed by the County Airport Land Use Commission on June 29, 2016, where it was found to be consistent with Airport Land Use Plan, as conditioned. - 9.
 The 135-acre Remainder Lot would encompass the Huer Huero Creek and the adjacent slopes.
-There is no development proposed on the Remainder Lot. - 10.
+There is no development proposed on the Remainder Lot.
+The Remainder lot would retain its Residential Agriculture and Park and Open Space designations which allow for limited agricultural and open space uses. - 10.
 The future development of the parcels will be required to submit a Development Plan (PD), and any other required applications, depending on the proposed use.
 Each PD is required to be reviewed by the Planning Commission. - 11.
 Tom Erskine has requested naming the new connection road 'Erskine Parkway'.
-Staff checked with both Emergency Services and the County to determine that this name would not be in conflict with any existing street names.
+Staff checked with both Emergency Services and the County to determine that this name would not be in conflict with any existing street names. - 12.
+The Planning Commission considered this project on July 12, 2016, and recommended approval to the City Council.